Johannes4Cleber/odin_recipes/README.md

-Top project

-For now i will use html and css to build a website
+The Odin Project Assignment

-I started using css to style the site according to The Odin Project's assignments
+So far I'm only using HTML and CSS to build the site

+Personal Notes:
+-I need to learn how to commit efficiently and clearly -I need to learn how to use flexbox or whatever is necessary to be able to centralize the recipe link on the homepage